-In our previous article about organization subcultures we covered what subcultures are, how they’re formed, and a few factors that can trigger a coexisting subculture into a counterculture.
-In this post, we’ll share some insight as to how we manage organizational subculture in our offices across the globe.
+In our previous article about organisation subcultures we covered what subcultures are, how they’re formed, and a few factors that can trigger a coexisting subculture into a counterculture.
+In this post, we’ll share some insight as to how we manage organisational subculture in our offices across the globe.

 1) Identify existing subcultures

 The first step is to recognise the subcultures that exist in your organisation.
 To do so, you must understand how these subcultures started within teams, by noticing distinct values, working processes, and even interactions between employees.

 Think about your departments, functions, locations, and facility, and remember to account for formal and informal communication channels.
 Keeping all these factors in mind should help you detect commonalities and patterns, which should guide you to a natural starting point.

 2) Try an approach that has worked in the past